microsoft/qsharp-runtime/src/Qir/Runtime/lib/Tracer/README.md

 - Zero counts for the statistics _can_ be replaced with empty string.

 The map of operation ids to names can be passed to the tracer's constructor as `std::unordered_map<OpId, std::string>`.
- The mapping can be partial, ids will be used in the ouput for unnamed operations.
+ The mapping can be partial, ids will be used in the output for unnamed operations.

 Example of valid output: